 Many Innovation Workshop projects unfold in pairs or small groups, to model the way people work together in the world.
 Through both the design and build phases of a typical Innovation Workshop project, there is a high degree of cooperation needed.
 Partners must use empathy and listening skills to share and combine ideas, draw or map plans to mutual satisfaction, and translate them into tangible, 3-D creations.

-Projects in the Innovation Workshop serve as valuable assessment opportunities for teachers, as they provide an authentic way to witness each student’s collaborative skills, frustration tolerance, resilience, fine motor skills, planning, organization, visual-spatial skills, and risk-taking in the planning and creative process.
+Projects in the Innovation Workshop serve as valuable assessment opportunities, as they provide an authentic way to witness each student’s collaborative skills, frustration tolerance, resilience, fine motor skills, planning, organization, visual-spatial skills, and risk-taking in the planning and creative process.
 For students, projects in the Innovation Workshop bring an academic topic to life in a tangible, hands-on way, that helps cement the learning process and keep it engaging.

 1st graders recently explored design, engineering systems, and human needs.
 They started by asking the question, what kind of robot could help solve some of our community’s current problems?
 After researching current events, including recent wild fires and floods across the country, students decided to build a robot who could suck up flood waters and use them to put out fires.
 To create this robot, students were given access to various machines and old tools.
 They used Venn diagrams to examine the use and properties of the materials.
 Then, after taking these apart in the Innovation Workshop, they repurposed the parts to create a robot and a class narrative about its imagined capabilities.